 I’m not trying to kink-shame but AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA……

 After my mini freak out, I realized that I had to do some damage control.
 They’re legally obligated by the background check company to report back to HR when something weird like this happens.
-I get on the phone with my HR rep, let’s call her Patricia, and laid it all out for her.
+I get on the phone with my HR contact, let’s call her Patricia, and laid it all out for her.
 What did I have to lose?
 I was already spiraling into certain doom.
 I proceeded to tell her about my experience at the lab, and how I use cannabis.
 I brought up the legality of it in CA and asked whether or not it makes a difference to them.
 Turns out it doesn’t, and that a drug test needs to be submitted and passed.
 This individual, who had a heart of gold, understood my frustration and placed another lab order for me.

 After the weirdest, most honest conversation I had with an HR person ever, the email with the new lab order came to my inbox.
 I wasn’t sure what I was going to do at this point.
 If I pissed for real, it would absolutely pop for THC.
 I was desperate.
 I reached out to my friends.
 Nobody was available to assist because it was a weekday and most of my friends are employed or also use cannabis.
 After limited deliberation (I was running out of daylight), I went back to my only option which was another shot with the synthetic stuff.
 After hearing my sob-story, the man at the smoke shop discounted the second batch and again, sent me on my way.

-The new lab order had auto assigned me to a different laboratory which was in close proximity to my house.
+The new lab order assigned me to a different laboratory which was in close proximity to my house.
 I drove to the location and found more panic, as the building was empty.
 I reached them by phone and the man explained they had moved from that location to Santee some years ago.
-I told him I needed a drug test and he advised of a place down the street where I could go “accomplish my goal.”
+I told him I needed a drug test and he advised of a place down the street where I could go, “accomplish my goal.”
 Now, there’s no way the guy knew what was happening, but when he said those words, I felt like maybe I should listen to him.
 That maybe I was tapped into something bigger, and that the universe was speaking to me through him.
 He gave me the name of the New Place, and off I went.

 I pulled into the parking lot and prepared myself.
 The bottle is again, strapped to my inner thigh with the provided hand-warmer.
 As I walked into the New Place, an overarching feeling of ‘calm’ ran over me.
 I take notice of my surroundings.
 There were much less people in the lobby waiting.
 There was a bell to ring for service.
 There was an actual human being behind the counter, instead of a sign-in tablet.
 I was in great spirits, and determined to make it work this time around.